lgc13/LucasCosta_portfolio/java/CustomerStore_project/README.md

 <img src="img/sql_results.png" width= 80% length= 80%>

 <!-- Code explanation -->
-One really cool benefit of using JSP pages, is that you have access to JSTL.
+A great benefit of using JSP pages, is that you have access to JSTL.
 Using its prefix="c", I am able to create a forEach loop within my JSP page, in order to iterate through all the "users" that are in my database and display them to the page.
 Therefore, I can use my servlet request to print all of those users attributes such as fname, lname, city, etc.

 <!-- Code snippet -->
 You can see that in this code snippet: